14 Career Page Examples From Top Employer Brands

 No, a simple listing of open roles no longer does the trick.
 But be wary of an over-reliance on flashy gimmicks in lieu of meaningful information.

 Assume you have less than a minute of a candidate’s attention.
 (OK, maybe two.)

 Does your careers page answer the questions that the candidate is going to have about your company in a digestible, authentic way?
 After the candidate spends hours browsing various job boards and career pages, will yours leave enough an impression to stand out from the pack?

-If you view candidates as a customers, does your careers page effectively sell the idea of working at your company?
-Remember: before you view a cover letter or resume, they’re viewing your cover letter and resume — your careers page.
+If you view candidates as customers, does your careers page effectively sell the idea of working at your company?
+Here’s something to consider: before you view a cover letter or resume, know that they’ve already view your version of a cover letter and resume — your careers page.